bowman2001/perplexdoc/content/doc/attribute/_index.md

 weight: 300
 ---

-Markdown attributes are the key to style variations and other improvements of the rendered result.
+Markdown attributes are the key to style variations and other layout improvements.
 Perplex offers many of them.
 {.p-first} <!--more-->

-Attributes are an extension of the Markdown syntax which is implemented by [Goldmark](https://github.com/yuin/goldmark) and many others but not all Markdown render engines.
+Attributes are an extension of the Markdown syntax which is implemented by [Goldmark](https://github.com/yuin/goldmark) and many other Markdown render engines.